chris26ny/linuxWebserverConfiguration/README.md

 #### URL
 ec2-52-25-200-150.us-west-2.compute.amazonaws.com/login

 *Head straight to login page via above url.
-Still working out a bug in how the index page handles users who are not logged in yet*
+Still working out a bug in how the index page handles users who are not already logged in*

 #### packages installed
 finger,